peteroupc/CBOR/docs/PeterO.Cbor.ICBORToFromConverter-T.md

     public interface ICBORToFromConverter<T> :
         PeterO.Cbor.ICBORConverter<T>

-Classes that implement this interface can support conversions from CBOR objects to a custom type and back.
+ Interface implemented by classes that convert objects of arbitrary types to and from CBOR objects.

 ### Member Summary
-* <code>[FromCBORObject(PeterO.Cbor.CBORObject)](#FromCBORObject_PeterO_Cbor_CBORObject)</code> - Converts a CBOR object to a custom type.
+* <code>[FromCBORObject(PeterO.Cbor.CBORObject)](#FromCBORObject_PeterO_Cbor_CBORObject)</code> - Converts a CBOR object to an object of a type supported by the implementing class.

 <b>Parameters:</b>

- * &lt;T&gt;: Type of objects to convert to and from CBOR objects.
+ * &lt;T&gt;:  Type of objects that a class implementing this method can convert to and from CBOR objects.

 <a id="FromCBORObject_PeterO_Cbor_CBORObject"></a>
 ### FromCBORObject

     T FromCBORObject(
-        PeterO.Cbor.CBORObject obj);
+        PeterO.Cbor.CBORObject cbor);

-Converts a CBOR object to a custom type.
+ Converts a CBOR object to an object of a type supported by the implementing class.

      <b>Parameters:</b>

- * <i>obj</i>: A CBOR object to convert to the custom type.
+ * <i>cbor</i>: A CBOR object to convert.

 <b>Return Value:</b>

-An object of the custom type after conversion.
+The converted object.

+<b>Exceptions:</b>

+ * PeterO.Cbor.CBORException:
+An error occurred in the conversion; for example, the conversion doesn't support the given CBOR object.